mariasofiadf/FEUP_LBAW/artefacts/er.md

 ## A2: Actors and User stories

 This artifact contains the specification of the actors involved and their user stories, serving as agile documentation of the projects requirements.
+An User can be authenticated or just a visitor.
+Only the authenticated user can interact more profoundly within the site, either by placing bids or putting an item up for auction as its owner.
+The bidder bids on the auction owner's item and buys it, if his bid is the highest.
+The Administrator is someone with special privileges, above all the average users.

 ### 1. Actors